BioinfoNet/ReproducibleResearchRStudio/Presentations/Reproducible-Research-RStudio.md

 Introduction to Reproducibility
 ========================================================
-“Really reproducible research” in computational sciences means:
+"*Really reproducible research*" in computational sciences means:

-    "the data and code used to make a finding are available and they are sufficient for an independent researcher to recreate the finding."
+>>the data and code used to make a finding are available and they are sufficient for an independent researcher to recreate the finding

 Why Should Research Be Reproducible?